Obsidian vs Logseq (2026): Which Local-First Note App Wins?

 - Users who prefer outliner-style note-taking

-- Anyone who needs built-in task management in their notes
+- Anyone who needs built-in task management

 - Org Mode users coming from Emacs